IgorVaryvoda/sirv-streamlit/README.md

 3. Access the app in your web browser at `http://localhost:8501`

-4. If you haven't set environment variables, enter your Sirv credentials in the sidebar.
+4. Enter your Sirv credentials in the sidebar.
+You can choose to save them to your browser by clicking the "Save Credentials to Your Browser" button.
+These credentials will be available the next time you access the app from the same browser.

 5. Select a spin in one of two ways:
    - **From your account**: Select a spin file from the dropdown of all spin files in your Sirv account